3 Days in Buenos Aires, Argentina: The Best Things To Do

 Eat Empanadas

 No 3 days in Buenos Aires are complete without trying them.
-Although veggie or vegan empanadas are hard to find in such a meat predominant country they do exist and I would highly recommend you get one.
+Although veggie or vegan empanadas are hard to find in such a meat-predominant country, they do exist.

 La Cocina Empanaderia is a superb place to grab an empanada to go and they do have a few veggie options.